 The distilled points from the Energy Outlook 2019 relevant to the topic are:

 As you will note, all the above statistics point in one direction – up.

 This means increasing the intensity of how we find, develop, and use oil and gas in a responsible and sustainable manner along with all other forms of energy to drive India's energy future, and fuel the growing economy.

-Apex - one of my favorites - is a highly sophisticated simulation and surveillance system that creates a virtual copy of all BP’s production systems throughout the world.
+Apex - one of my favourites - is a highly sophisticated simulation and surveillance system that creates a virtual copy of all bp’s production systems throughout the world.
 It means every pipe, valve, and vessel is modelled allowing us to do simulations offline, prepare for maintenance and upgrades – thus minimizing operational impact.

 Digital Twin – it is the latest digital modelling technology to create 3D visualizations of our offshore facilities allowing us to complete detailed plans of activities on our normally unmanned installations without having to go offshore.

 Remote Inspections – we are ensuring safety and adding incremental value through deploying remotely controlled inspection tools such as ROVs, drones, and crawlers.

 Our digital toolkit has added over 30 thousand barrels per day of production in 2018.
 We have already reduced inspection costs by $200 million since 2016, while improving quality and safety, as well as completing our projects more efficiently and ahead of time and budget.